samerfarida/mcp-ssh-orchestrator/README.md

 **Now imagine this:** Your AI has governed, auditable access to your infrastructure.
 It can check logs, restart services, and manage your fleet—**but only if your security policies allow it.**

-That's exactly what MCP SSH Orchestrator provides: **the power of AI-driven server management with deny-by-default access control, IP allowlists, host key verification, and comprehensive audit logging**.
+That's exactly what MCP SSH Orchestrator provides: **the power of AI-driven server management with deny-by-default access control, IP allowlists, host key verification, and comprehensive audit logging backed by declarative YAML policy-as-code (`config/servers.yml`, `config/credentials.yml`, `config/policy.yml`)**.

 ## Why This Matters